mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

 Key features of RDS include:

   * Read replication for improved performance.
-  * Multi-AZ deployments for availability.
+  * Multi-AZ and Multi-Region deployment options for availability.
   * Runs on EC2 instances, but you do not have access to the instances.
 AWS is fully responsible for the security and management of the database server instance.
   * Support for automatic backups.
 Automatic backups are performed daily and transaction logs are retained throughout the day.
 This allows for restoration to a very specific time if needed. **These backups are deleted when the RDS instance is deleted.**
   * Support for DB snapshots performed manually by the administrator.
 These are retained even if the RDS instance is deleted.